securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 ![image](tool_veracrypt22.png)

-_Figure 12: volume has been successfully created_
+_Figure 12: Volume has been successfully created_

 **Step 14**. **Click** **\[OK\]** to acknowledge the completion of the creation process and return to the volume creation wizard.